The-Politico/archieml-pipe/README.md

 });
 ```

 This example uses [Gulp](http://gulpjs.com/), but of course you can use whatever you like.
-Just call the function, passing it a string which will represent the path to your export file.
+Just call the function, passing it a config object with the required properties.

 ### Credentials